Sewing is great. In previous articles, we talked about all sorts of types of sewing and inevitably different sewing machines.

-How to do embroidery with sewing machine?
+How to do embroidery with a sewing machine?

-Whenever we hear about some special type of sewing we wonder if it’s necessary to get specialized machine.
+Whenever we hear about some special type of sewing we wonder if it’s necessary to get a specialized machine.
 The same is with embroidery.

-Lots of you asked me if it’s possible to do embroidery with regular sewing machine.
+Lots of you asked me if it’s possible to do embroidery with a regular sewing machine.
 And, yes, it is.

-I have to admit that it’s easier with embroidery machines but here are some tricks to do it with ordinary sewing machine.
+I have to admit that it’s easier with embroidery machines but here are some tricks to do it with an ordinary sewing machine.

 You need zigzag functions.
-If you have Brother, Singer or any other sewing machine that supports zigzag stitches (has zigzag foot) you can do the embroidery.
+If you have Brother, Singer or any other sewing machine that supports zigzag stitches (has a zigzag foot) you can do the embroidery.

 - Feed dogs.
 Lower them down.
 I always put the accent onto the manual.
 Every sewing machine comes with instructions and whenever you want to switch or change something (right, left, up or down, it doesn’t matter) read the manual first!
 This way you’ll surely avoid damaging your machine.
 When you lower the feed dogs, you get free moving.
 This way you’ll be leading not just following and arguing with your sewing machine.